At Unity Theatre

 Lake Coronado in Hot Springs Village, Arkansas

-A golf Mecca, Hot Springs Village has 9 golf courses!
 This lovely home is situated on Lake Coronado in Hot Springs Village, Arkansas.
 An eight-hour drive from Brenham, the Village is a gated community located only 10 miles from historic Hot Springs and the Hot Springs National Park.
-A golf Mecca, Hot Springs Village has 9 golf courses!
-Miles of hiking trails, and 4 large lakes deal for swimming, boating, and fishing.
+A golf Mecca, Hot Springs Village has 9 golf courses, miles of hiking trails, and 4 large lakes ideal for swimming, boating, and fishing.
 Day trip adventures can be planned for Garvin Gardens Arboretum, Little Rock, Mount Magazine, or the famous Crystal Bridges Art Museum in Bentonville.
 3 bedrooms (2 king, 1 queen), 3.5 baths.
 Package also includes Box of Titleist PRO V1 balls and a CLEVELAND 56/12 WEDGE.
 To be used by September 2019.

 Donated by Steve & Teresa James